alan-turing-institute/gateway-job-manager-openfoam/README.md

 ### Configuration

-Overwrite the configuration in `instance/config.cfg`.
-An example is provided in the file `instance/config.cfg.example`.
+Overwrite the configuration in `config.py`.
+An example is provided in the file `config.py.example`.

-This should be a standalone Flask app, that deals with running jobs on a specific backend (in this case Blue).
+This should be a standalone Flask app, that deals with running jobs on a specific backend (in this case Openfoam).

-Start by looking at what is there in science-gateway-middleware.
-`middleware/job_information_manager.py`
-seems to be a good starting point.
+Code that had previously been in science-gateway-middleware is now in `tmp_reference/job_information_manager.py` and seems to be a good starting point.

 Create a new app.py and factory.py with a `create_app` function, and fill bits in as I come to understand them...